 To start with, choose the tray you’d like to use for the presentation.
 I like to use a wooden one, but go for a flat piece of clean wood, a baking sheet, anything.
 Literally any shape will do.
 My board is a wide rectangular oversized cutting board.

 Just make sure it’s clean and dry.
 If you don’t have the wooden tray, any wide tray will do as long as it’s clean and presentable.
+You can make your own board, like this 8-Bit Mario Cutting Board.

 When putting the “elements” together, arrange them like you are making a design.
 Meats can be placed side by side or opposite each other.
 Arrange the other foods in between the meats, have clustering similar shapes, colors or even flavors together.